 Now that you know how much total traffic your website is getting, the question becomes, “How many new visitors are visiting my website, compared to returning visitors?”
-This shows you if your brand reach is growing and if you have users that loved your website so much, they have returned to consume more of your amazing content.
+This is an important marketing metric as it shows you if your brand reach is growing and if you have users that loved your website so much, they have returned to consume more of your amazing content.
 Both of these values should be increasing all the time.
 Look at the pie chart on the right-hand side of the Audience > Overview screen inside Google Analytics.

 3. Traffic Channel